Partnering, not Parenting

 Instead, you want to become a PARTNER with your aging parent.
 Keep perspective in mind:

-PARENT PARTNER
+PARENT | PARTNER |

-You share what’s important to you, but you also listen to understand the values, goals and needs of your partner.
+You have a common goal.
+You have a mutual interest.
+You figure out how to collaborate for a common purpose.
+You share what’s important to you, but you also listen to understand the values, goals and needs of your partner. |

 Your parents have likely heard the phrase “parenting your parent” so it’s not surprising there may be a natural suspicion of your attempts to broach subjects they deem personal or private.
 It’s your job as a partner to reassure them that you want to be on the same team.
 You want to be a partner in their best future.
 Your goal is to collaborate with them to make sure that their needs, beliefs, and values are upheld.
 Reassure them, that as children of aging parents, you are never attempting to switch roles.